openbaton/docs/docs/vnfm-how-to-write.md

 Then click on next to go to the next window.

 In the next dialog you need to define the GroupId, ArtifactId and the Version.
-More information on the specific meaning can be found [here][project-guide-naming-conventions].
+More information on the specific meaning can be found [here][project-guide-naming-conventions-link].

 ![dialog][intellijidea_new_project_group]